frank038/wbar/README.md

 ------------------------------

 Known issue:
-- the gtk3 version completely freeze randomly; it is now deprecated.
+- the gtk3 version completely freeze randomly; it seems related to the audio internal applet: use the external applet.
 - the gtk4 version: the volume widget may freeze the application randomly (when it happens, it must be executed again)

 ![My image](https://github.com/frank038/wbar/blob/main/wbar_01.jpg)